It’s your chance to tell your website visitors or customers…

 But please remember…

 Use of this information or any other products on samvanderwielen.com do not establish an attorney-client relationship between you and Sam.
 The information contained herein does not constitute legal advice.
 Always work with a local attorney licensed in your state where you live and do business to be sure you are in compliance with your state and local laws.
-Sam is licensed to practice law in the State of New Jersey.
+Sam is licensed to practice law in the State of New Jersey and Pennsylvania.